JulietteDupin/D9-SneakR-code/README.md

     * The frontend is made with Reactjs version 18, for a reactive and responsive web interface.
     * the backend is made with Node.js and Express, to handle the REST API and the users.
     * MySQL is used to handle the users, products and orders.
-    * a docker-compose is provided to deploy the website and allow an easy scalability.
+    * A docker-compose is provided to deploy the website and allow an easy scalability.

 - `Requirements:`
     * Docker version 20